Alerting & On-Call — Observability & Reliability

 Common Mistakes with Distributed Tracing

-- Tracing 100% of requests in production — storage and processing costs are prohibitive at scale
+- Tracing 100% of requests in production.
+Storage and processing costs become crushing at scale

-- Not propagating trace context through message queues — async calls break the trace chain
+- Not propagating trace context through message queues.
+Async calls silently break the trace chain

-- Not correlating traces with logs and metrics — the three pillars should be linked by trace ID
+- Not correlating traces with logs and metrics.
+All three pillars should be linked by trace ID

 Tools for Distributed Tracing